Yoga for Digestion

 8 Major Styles of Yoga

-- Anusara: This form of yoga is based on the Tantric philosophy that an intrinsic energy exists in every individual and organism in the world 1.
+This form of yoga is based on the Tantric philosophy that intrinsic energy exists in every individual and organism in the world 1.
 This energy can also be thought of as a type of innate goodness or beauty that must be uplifted through empowering poses and practices.

-- Ashtanga: This type of yoga is primarily focused on ensuring synchronicity with your breathing that is maintained throughout a series of postures.
-The end result of Ashtanga yoga is to generate an intense amount of internal heat that will produce sweat that detoxifies both your muscles and organs to improve circulation, strength and calmness of the mind 2.
+This type of yoga is primarily focused on ensuring synchronicity with your breathing that is maintained throughout a series of postures.
+The end result of Ashtanga yoga is to generate an intense amount of internal heat that will produce sweat that detoxifies both your muscles and organs to improve circulation, strength, and calmness of the mind 2.

-- Bikram: Bikram yoga is pretty much a repetitive cycle of 26 poses that are designed to move fresh, oxygenated blood to every single cell, fiber and organ of the body.
-This style of yoga follows the 80-20 method of respiration, where you take a full breath, take a pose and exhale 20% of that breath forcefully through your nose 3.
+Bikram yoga is pretty much a repetitive cycle of 26 poses that are designed to move fresh, oxygenated blood to every single cell, fiber, and organ of the body.
+This style of yoga follows the 80-20 method of respiration, where you take a full breath, take a pose, and exhale 20% of that breath forcefully through your nose 3.

-- Hatha: “Hatha,” which can be translated to mean willful or forceful, this type of yoga is specifically targeted to achieve balance within the mind, body and spirit in preparation for meditation.
-This is achieved mainly through a series of asanas, or yoga postures, and pranayama, or breathing exercises 4.
+“Hatha,” which can be translated to mean willful or forceful, this type of yoga is specifically targeted to achieve balance within the mind, body, and spirit in preparation for meditation.
+This is achieved mainly through a series of asanas or yoga postures, and pranayama, or breathing exercises 4.

-- Hot Yoga: Hot yoga if very similar to Bikram, however, this style of yoga requires the room to be heated to challenge you both physically and mentally.
-Since the room is heated in hot yoga and you are exercising, you produce a profuse amount of sweat that represents a flushing of toxins out of your system.
+Hot yoga is very similar to Bikram, however, this style of yoga requires the room to be heated to challenge you both physically and mentally.
+Since the room is heated in hot yoga and you are exercising, you produce a profuse amount of sweat that represents flushing of toxins out of your system.

-- Restorative: Restorative yoga utilizes blankets, blocks and bolsters to ensure that students are maintaining their positions without experiencing any pain, especially if they have nerve damage or related injuries that normally cause them pain.
+Restorative yoga utilizes blankets, blocks, and bolsters to ensure that students are maintaining their positions without experiencing any pain, especially if they have nerve damage or related injuries that normally cause them pain.

 General Health Benefits of Yoga

-Thomas Merton, an American writer and theologian, once stated, “Happiness is not a matter of intensity, but of balance, order, rhythm and harmony.”
-We are all aware of the importance of maintaining balance in our life, whether that be measured between our work and personal life, our physical fitness and proper diet or anything else, balance seems to be the magic answer to almost anything.
+Thomas Merton, an American writer, and theologian, once stated, “Happiness is not a matter of intensity, but of balance, order, rhythm, and harmony.”
+We are all aware of the importance of maintaining balance in our life, whether that be measured between our work and personal life, our physical fitness, and proper diet or anything else, the balance seems to be the magic answer to almost anything.

 Physically, yoga has been shown to improve the following physical characteristics6: